chatasma/Empire/README.md

 3. Create Discord bot at https://discordapp.com/developers/applications/.
 Add a public bot user and save the token for the configuration.

 4. Setup a PostgreSQL database.
 This is required for the API.
+Tables will be created automatically when application runs.

 5. Create configuration in `src/config.ts`.
 Example configuration:
 ```ts